hyperledger/firefly-fir/text/0016-token-contracts.md

 while the latter supports ERC1155 for both.

-FireFly requires a token connector to support 4 basic functions - mint, burn, transfer, and approve.
-All of these token standards include an opinionated definition for the "transfer" and "approve" family of methods, but do not include "mint" or "burn".
+FireFly requires a token connector to support 4 basic functions - mint, burn, transfer, and approval.
+All of these token standards include an opinionated definition for the "transfer" and "approval" family of methods, but do not include "mint" or "burn".
 However, [OpenZeppelin](http://openzeppelin.com) has defined well-adopted extensions for "mint" and "burn" on top of each of them.
 Although the current connectors support all the required methods in some form, they're somewhat inconsistent about following the OpenZeppelin conventions, or even (in some cases) the base standard.
+FireFly has also defined a convention for including an arbitrary data parameter in each method signature, which allows additional context to be recorded in the blockchain transaction (such as FireFly transaction IDs and hashes of off-chain messages).

 The token connector TypeScript code requires ABI knowledge in order to make the proper blockchain calls.
 Currently, each connector understands a few ABI variants of each method,